jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-4.md

-+++
+---
-title=  "The Social Feelings"
+title: "The Amiable Virtues are Social Feelings"
-heading=  "Chapter 4 of The Theory of Moral Sentiments Part 1 Section 2" description=  "The Amiable Virtues are Social Feelings" date=  2015-10-27 image=  "/covers/tms.jpg"
+heading: "Chapter 4 Part 1 of The Theory of Moral Sentiments Simplified"
-# image=  "https= //sorasystem.sirv.com/photos/team.jpg"
+description: "The Amiable Virtues are Social Feelings"
+date: 2022-01-27
+author: "Adam Smith"
+image: "/covers/tms.jpg"
-linkb=  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-3"
+linkb:  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-3"
-linkbtext=  "Chapter 3"
+linkbtext:  "Chapter 3"
-linkf=  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-5"
+linkf:  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-5"
-linkftext=  "Chapter 5"
+linkftext:  "Chapter 5"
-# btext=  Chapter 4
-+++

-### The Amiable Virtues are Social Feelings
+icon: /icons/smith.png
+---

-<sup>29</sup> A divided sympathy makes anger and resentment so disagreeable.
+{{< s v="29" >}} A divided sympathy makes anger and resentment so disagreeable.
 The social and benevolent feelings are opposite to these.
 They cause a redoubled sympathy which almost always render them agreeable.

 The indifferent observer is almost always pleased with=
 - Generosity